kvkpraneeth/P3-DX/README.md

 Current Issues:

--> Controller is slow to react according to the given parameters, as a result the signal osicillates a lot.
+-> Controller is slow to react according to the given parameters, as a result the signal oscillates a lot.
 To be tuned.

 Directories: